-The K award Mentoring program will begin six months prior to the NIH deadline for a given cycle.
+The K award Mentoring program will begin six months prior to the HIV/AIDS NIH deadline for a given cycle.
 Advisors will be experienced CFAR faculty with a track record of mentoring and successful funding for trainees.
 Four months prior to deadline, trainees will present a one page specific aims at an in-person meeting with the mentor and advisory board to consolidate strengths and develop strategies for improvement.
 Six weeks prior to deadline, they will submit a twelve-page research plan for review and again meet with the advisory panel.
 After obtaining funding, participants will remain engaged with the curriculum, providing annual progress reports to the advisory panel.
-The goal of this second phase will be ensuring early award productivity and ultimately, advising participants toward successful K to R transition.
+The goal of this second phase will be insuring early award productivity and ultimately, advising participants toward successful K to R transition.

 If you are interested in enrolling in the K award Mentoring Program please register using the following link.